 Pros

-• Free & Accessible: Offers a generous amount of data at no cost.
+- Free & Accessible: Offers generous data at no cost.

-• Insider & 13F Data is Visualized Well: Timeline charts, % change visuals, and easy sorting make it digestible.
+- Insider & 13F Data is Visualized Well: Timeline charts, percent change visuals, and easy sorting make it easy to digest.

-• Dashboard Filtering: You can scan recent buys/sells across insiders and funds with built-in filters.
+- Dashboard Filtering: You can scan recent buys and sells across insiders and funds with built-in filters.

 Cons

-• Lacks Context: Doesn’t show much about insider roles, cluster buying patterns, or fund strategy.
-The data is useful for headlines but it doesn’t offer much for deeper analysis.
+- Lacks Context: Does not show much about insider roles, cluster buying patterns, or fund strategy.
+The data is helpful for headlines, but does not support deeper analysis.

 TL;DR:

-Use TIKR if you want a complete research platform that combines insider and hedge fund data with deep stock analysis.
+- Use TIKR for a comprehensive research platform that combines insider and hedge fund data with deep stock analysis, valuation tools, and earnings transcripts.

-Use OpenInsider for fast, focused insider trade tracking.
+- Use OpenInsider for fast, focused insider trade tracking with clean, sortable tables.

-Use WhaleWisdom to study how hedge funds build and update their portfolios over time.
+- Use WhaleWisdom to study how hedge funds build and update their portfolios over time through 13F filings.

 TIKR Takeaway

-TIKR brings together insider trade data, hedge fund ownership, financial statements, valuation models, and earnings transcripts all in one platform.
+TIKR brings everything investors need into one platform: insider trade data, hedge fund ownership, financial statements, valuation ratios, and earnings transcripts, all organized in a clean, intuitive dashboard.

 Find stocks insiders and hedge funds are buying with TIKR (It’s free) >>>